SumoSumoSumo › How to Watch Sumo Online

 Connect to a Japan server

-Open NordVPN, search "Japan", and click Connect.
+Open the VPN app, search "Japan", and click Connect.
 You'll be on a Japanese IP within seconds.

 3

-Go to abema.tv or open the app.
-Search for 大相撲 (sumo).
-The live channel appears — watch free, all divisions.
+Go to abema.tv or open the ABEMA app.
+Search 大相撲 (sumo).
+The live channel appears.
+Watch free, all divisions, 8 AM–6 PM JST.

 💳 Want Catch-Up & No Ads?
 Go Premium